zeyuwang-zju/zeyuwang-zju.github.io/_pages/about.md

 I am pursuing the Ph.D degree at College of Information Science & Electronic Engineering, Zhejiang University, supervised by Prof. Kejie Huang.
 From Dec.
 2022 to Jun.
 2023, I was a visiting research assistant at the Institute for Infocomm Research (I2R), Agency for Science, Technology and Research (A*STAR), Singapore, cooperating with Scientist Wenyu Jiang.

-My research interest includes Computer Vision (CV), Generative Models / AIGC, and AI Network Compression/Quantization.
-If you are interested, feel free to email me at wangzeyu2020@zju.edu.cn.
+My research interest includes Computer Vision (CV), Generative Models / AIGC, and AI Network Compression/Quantization. __Email__: wangzeyu2020@zju.edu.cn.

 News
 ======